webdriverio-community/wdio-vscode-service/README.md

 #### `verboseLogging`

-If set to true, service logs VSCode output from the extension host and console API.
+If set to true, the service logs VSCode output from the extension host and console API.

 Type: `boolean`<br />
 Default: `false`